vk-cs/terraform-provider-vkcs/docs/data-sources/kubernetes_security_policy_template.md

 # vkcs_kubernetes_security_policy_template

+> **Warning**
+> This data source is intended for first-generation VKCS Kubernetes clusters and should not be used for new deployments.
+Use the `v2` version instead.

 Provides a kubernetes security policy template datasource.
 This can be used to get information about an VKCS kubernetes security policy template.

 **New since v0.7.0**.